In this article I’m going to share some of the best gifts for pilots I can find (and some I’ve even gifted).

 And if you’re looking for flight school graduation gift ideas, this list has some great recommendations as well.

 Very few pilots aren’t gadget nerds at heart.
-But shopping for tech gifts requires knowing your pilot’s cockpit habits well.
+But shopping for tech presents for a pilot requires knowing your pilot’s cockpit habits well.

 Many pilots buy what they need to fill their flight bags, so it’s possible that these things may already be in there!